Upstate New York: 19th century

-Battles of the War of 1812 (1812–1815) were fought on the Niagara Frontier; in the Champlain Valley, including the Battle of Plattsburgh; in the St. Lawrence Valley; and on Lake Ontario, including the Battle of Sackets Harbor.
-The city of Buffalo was razed by the British as well.
+Battles of the War of 1812 (1812–1815) were fought on the Niagara Frontier; in the Champlain Valley, including the Battle of Plattsburgh; in the St. Lawrence Valley; and on Lake Ontario, including the Battle of Sackett's Harbor.
+British forces also burnt Buffalo in retaliation for the American destruction of Newark in Canada.
 After the war, the US government began to construct Fort Montgomery just south of the border at Rouses Point on Lake Champlain.
 Subsequently, it was discovered that at that point, the actual 45th parallel was three-quarters of a mile south of the surveyed line, putting the fort, which became known as "Fort Blunder", in Canada.
 This was not resolved until 1842 with the Webster–Ashburton Treaty, in which Great Britain and the United States decided to leave the border on the meandering line as surveyed.

 Slavery existed in New Netherland and the Province of New York.
 New York was in the 1690s the largest importer of slaves among the American colonies.
 Slavery did not end with the American Revolution, although John Jay introduced an emancipation bill into the State Assembly as early as 1777.
 Sojourner Truth was held as a slave in the Hudson Valley from the time she was born in 1797 until she escaped in 1826.
 Through efforts of the New York Manumission Society and others, New York began to adopt a policy of gradual emancipation in 1799.
 The law passed in 1817 that would finally emancipate slaves did not take effect for ten years, giving slaveowners an entire decade to sell their slaves away to other states.
 When the law finally took effect, the last 2,800 slaves in New York State were emancipated on July 4, 1827.

 Although routes for travel on foot and by canoe had existed across the region for hundreds of years, transportation of agricultural goods to market was expensive and slow.
 Influenced by the canals being built in Britain, leading citizens of New York began to press for the construction of a canal across the state.
 Governor DeWitt Clinton prevailed upon the legislature to charter and fund construction of a canal from Albany to Buffalo.
 Construction of the Erie Canal began in 1817 and was completed in 1825.
 The canal allowed the area to become an important component of the 19th century industrial expansion in the United States.
 The canal also promoted trade with British North America and settlement of newer states in western territories.
 Later in the century the New York Central Railroad followed the "water-level route" from New York City to the Great Lakes, contributing to the industrialization of cities along its route.